PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models: Appendix

 Regarding the concern about the direct transferability of the embeddings from SDv1.4 to SDv1.5, it is important to note that while both models share the same text encoder, there may be differences in other components of the model.
 However, during the training process in \method, we only optimize the token embedding vector added at the input level, while keeping the other components, including the diffusion model's architecture, fixed.
 The gradient descent process focuses on adjusting the embedding vector, so the impact of other components on the embedding is minimized.
 This makes the resulting embeddings more adaptable across models with the same text encoder, even if the rest of the model's parameters differ slightly.
 Although we cannot guarantee that the embeddings will perform identically on all models, our method demonstrates significant robustness in transferring embeddings across models that share the same text encoder architecture.

-\textbf{Stable Diffusion XL} Stable Diffusion XL (SDXL) \cite{podell2023sdxl} is an enhanced latent diffusion model designed for high-quality text-to-image synthesis.
+\textbf{Stable Diffusion XL.} Stable Diffusion XL (SDXL) \cite{podell2023sdxl} is an enhanced latent diffusion model designed for high-quality text-to-image synthesis.
 Unlike its predecessor, Stable Diffusion v1.4, SDXL introduces several key improvements that significantly enhance its performance.
 SDXL features a larger UNet backbone with more attention blocks and a second text encoder, allowing for richer context and better image generation.
 Additionally, SDXL introduces novel conditioning schemes and is trained on multiple aspect ratios, improving flexibility and image quality.
 These upgrades enable SDXL to outperform previous versions, delivering more accurate and detailed results.

 We implement \method on sexually explicit data using SDXL as the base model, with 1000 optimization steps.
 The NSFW moderation performance for different values of the coefficient $\lambda$ is shown in Table \ref{tab:transfer_sdxl}.
 We observe that the unsafe ratio for the model protected by \method, across various $\lambda$ values, shows a notable drop compared to the vanilla SDXL.

+\textbf{DeepFloyd IF.} DeepFloyd IF \cite{DeepFloyd_IF} is a novel state-of-the-art open-source text-to-image model with a high degree of photorealism and language understanding.
+The model is a modular composed of a frozen text encoder and three cascaded pixel diffusion modules.
+All stages of the model utilize a frozen text encoder based on the T5 transformer \cite{t5encoder} to extract text embeddings, which are then fed into a UNet architecture enhanced with cross-attention and attention pooling.

-These results highlight the versatility of \method, demonstrating its ability to be applied not only to the SDv1.4 model but also to other text-to-image architectures, with consistent effectiveness in enhancing NSFW moderation.
+We implement \method on sexually explicit data using SeepFloyd IF as the base model.
+The NSFW moderation performance for different values of the coefficient $\lambda$ is shown in Table \ref{tab:transfer_sdxl}.
+We could observe that the unsafe ratio also show a drop under different settings of hyperparameters.
+These results highlight the versatility of \method, demonstrating its ability to be applied not only to the SDv1.4 model but also to other text-to-image architectures even beyond CLIP-based latent diffusion models, with consistent effectiveness in enhancing NSFW moderation.